linode/docs/docs/guides/security/secrets-management/hashicorp-vault-centralized-secrets-management-system/index.md

 Now that you have a grasp of how to create, retrieve and delete secrets, you can take a look at secrets engines.

 ## Secrets Engines
-A secrets engine defines what type of secret can be stored in a path, for instance, Vault has more various secrets engines that can be used for storing various types of secrets such as key/value secrets, database credentials, and SSH keys.
+A secrets engine defines what type of secret can be stored in a path.
+For instance, Vault has more various secrets engines that can be used for storing various types of secrets such as key/value secrets, database credentials, and SSH keys.
 In the case of the dev server, the secret engine configured for the secret path was of key/value type, which means that path could only store secrets that were in key/value format.

 1. To enable your own secrets engine with your own path, each path is isolated from other parts: